 Cost of sales includes material cost, packaging, warehousing and distribution, product liability insurance, royalties, quality control (which primarily includes product stability testing), quality assurance and reserves for excess or obsolete inventory.
-The increase in cost of sales was due primarily to an increase of \$553,000 in royalties on Acthar due to the increase in net sales during the three month period ended March 31, 2008 as compared to the same period in 2007, and an increase of \$375,000 in distribution costs in the three month period ended March 31, 2008 as compared to the same period in 2007.
-The increase in distribution costs is due in part to the inclusion in the three month period ended March 31, 2007 of credits from wholesalers related to price increases.
-These increases were partially offset by a decrease in product stability testing expenses and inventory obsolescence totaling approximately \$470,000 during the three month period ended March 31, 2008 as compared to the same period in 2007.
-The gross margin was 93% for the three month period ended March 31, 2008, as compared to 77% for the three month period ended March 31, 2007.
-The increase in the gross margin in the three month period ended March 31, 2008 as compared to the same period in 2007 was due primarily to the increase in net sales resulting from the new Acthar pricing level implemented in August 2007.
-We estimate that the gross margin for 2008 will be approximately 90%.
+The increase in cost of sales was due primarily to an increase of \$871,000 in royalties on Acthar due to the increase in net sales during the three month period ended June 30, 2008 as compared to the same period in 2007.
+In addition, distribution costs increased by \$216,000 and product stability testing expenses increased by \$105,000 in the three month period ended June 30, 2008, as compared to 78% for the three month period ended June 30, 2007.
+The increase in the gross margin in the three month period ended June 30, 2008 as compared to the same period in 2007 was due primarily to the increase in net sales resulting from the new Acthar pricing level implemented in August 2007.
+We estimate that the gross margin for 2008 will be approximately 91%.